 Colours and shapes

-Phalaenopsis’ nickname - moth orchid - is derived from the shape of the flowers.
-They resemble fluttering, elegant moths.
-The plant is definitely recommended for fans of pastels, because Phalaenopsis comes in purple, pink, salmon, white and yellow.
-Bright blue is also an option, but that has been created with dye.
-Alongside plain colours, this orchid is also happy to offer a pattern of spots or stripes.
-The plant can also be recognised by its fleshy roots, thick and shiny leaves and tall flower stems.
+Phalaenopsis’ nickname of moth orchid is derived from the shape of its flowers that resembles fluttering, elegant moths.
+The plant is popular with fans of pastels, because it comes in purple, pink, salmon, white and yellow varieties.
+If you see a bright blue version, know that the colour effect has been created with dye.
+There are also patterned varieties, which produce petals boasting pretty spots or stripes.
+You can also spot Phalaenopsis by its fleshy roots, thick, shiny leaves and tall flower stems.

-In the wild Phalaenopsis grows on trees and rocks in the tropical rainforests in Asia and Australia.
-We therefore call this orchid an epiphyte: a plant that lives on other plants without drawing nutrients from them.
-In the 18th century explorers brought this grande dame to Europe, where she quickly and successfully established herself as a houseplant.
+In the wild, Phalaenopsis orchids grow on trees and rocks in the tropical rainforests in Asia and Australia.
+It makes this plant an epiphyte, one that lives on other plants but without drawing nutrients from them.
+In the 18th century Europeans abroad brought Phalaenopsis back home with them, where it was quickly and successfully established as a houseplant.